 I will be taking you to the next train stopover now but first I hope you are not feeling intimidated or scared about what I wrote about the devil and his cohorts in the business of distracting you from running a successful faith race.
 You don’t need to.
 In fact, you need to be happy that whatever the devil will throw at you, you will always be a victor in Jesus Christ.

 So don’t be scared, you can always stay focused to run successful faith races on this earth.

 You Need Regular Exercise

-If you have to burn off some fats from your body and a dietician or a Doctor ask you to do a one or two kilometers work daily, I am sure you will gladly.do it.
+If you have to burn off some fats from your body and a dietician or a doctor asks you to do one or two kilometers of work daily, I am sure you will gladly.do it.
 Most people, especially women, don’t like that extra fats building up in their bodies.
 They can go to any extent to get it off their bodies.